squirel2000/asus_rb/src/follow_user/README.md

 ./src/follow_user/follow_user_client.py -s # or --simulate-person
 ```

 This will launch an additional terminal for the `person_simulator.py` script.
+The simulator reads a predefined path from `src/follow_user/test/path.json` and publishes a series of `geometry_msgs/PointStamped` messages to the `/clicked_point` topic, simulating a moving person.

 ## Code Flow